monica-ayala/AudioGeneration/README.md

 ---
 #### About the model

 This project employs a **Variational Autoencoder for autonomous music generation** based on spectogram reconstruction.
-An overview of the proyect pipeline is the following:
+The best model can be found [here](https://drive.google.com/drive/folders/1SIby6IPzSsLkenQCUV8todo2UaWzTu_f?usp=sharing)

 Firstly, we will train our VAE Model to reconstruct spectograms of shape (512, 512, 1) that we get from preprocessing the audios in our dataset.

-*Note: To learn more about the dataset click [here](https://github.com/monica-ayala/AudioGeneration/blob/main/Preprocessing/README.md)*
+*Note: To learn more about the dataset and the preprocessing step click [here](https://github.com/monica-ayala/AudioGeneration/blob/main/Preprocessing/README.md)*

 ![1](https://github.com/monica-ayala/AudioGeneration/assets/75228128/b9225c7a-f194-4c84-8264-dd5fb2eebafb)